 On this page you can find out more about the national field meetings and indoor botanical events scheduled for 2021 across Britain & Ireland.
 Use the facilities below to search by month, by county or by country, and to find the kind of meeting or event that's right for you.
 Click on any entry in the list to expand the box and find out more.
 There's a searchable link (icon bottom left of each box) for each event that you can send to friends and colleagues or share on social media.
+Don't forget to also check out what's happening in your local area by visiting the Local Botany page and clicking through to your county.
+For free training events offered under the Aquatic Plant Project and Irish Grasslands Project banners, please visit the dedicated webpages for dates, booking details, ID resources and webinars.

 No meetings matched your search.